Linguistics and Human Brain: A Perspective of Computational Neuroscience: Computational Neuroscience Methods for Linguistics

 \item[ii.] \textbf{PCFG}: Probabilistic Context-Free Grammars explicitly model hierarchical syntactic structure and can, in principle, capture certain long-distance dependencies.
 However, both PCFG and n-gram approaches suffer from limited generalization: they cannot exploit semantic similarity across words or structural similarity across contexts.
 As a result, they have been largely replaced by neural network models, which learn distributed representations and achieve substantially better generalization performance \cite{jelinek1991computation}.

-\item[iii.] \textbf{RNNs}: Recurrent Neural Networks represent the first generation of neural language models.
+\item[iii.] \textbf{RNNs}: RNNs represent the first generation of neural language models.
 They encode contextual information by mapping words into embedding spaces and updating hidden states sequentially as each new input is processed \cite{elman1990finding}.
 Although RNNs do not explicitly encode hierarchical structure, their recurrent connections allow them, in principle, to capture contextual dependencies, including long-distance relations.
-In practice, however, RNNs suffer from vanishing gradients, which limits their ability to learn very long-range dependencies.
+In practice, however, standard RNNs suffer from vanishing gradients, which limits their ability to learn very long-range dependencies.
 Long Short-Term Memory (LSTM) networks are a widely used variant of RNNs designed to mitigate the vanishing gradient problem through gating mechanisms.
 This architecture substantially improves long-range dependency modeling and became the dominant approach in early neural language modeling systems \cite{hochreiter1997long}.
+Beyond their historical role in the evolution of language models, RNNs are especially relevant to research on temporally unfolding language processing.
+Because they update internal states incrementally as linguistic input arrives, they provide a natural computational framework for modeling online comprehension, prediction, and memory updating under sequential constraints.
+In this respect, recurrent models occupy an important intermediate position between earlier statistical approaches, which captured local sequential regularities, and later Transformer-based systems, which achieved broader contextual integration through attention.
+RNNs therefore helped establish the idea that language representations could be modeled as continuously updated internal states rather than only as fixed symbolic structures or short-range conditional probabilities.
+This sequential and state-based character also made RNNs particularly relevant to earlier brain-alignment research.
+Before the rise of contemporary Transformer-based LLMs, recurrent architectures provided one of the first neural modeling frameworks that could be compared more directly with temporally resolved neural data during naturalistic language processing.
+Their emphasis on incremental context accumulation and dynamic hidden-state updating made them conceptually well suited to studies of word-by-word comprehension, temporally unfolding prediction, and neural encoding during speech and sentence processing \cite{toneva2019interpreting,brennan2016naturalistic,moses2016neural}.
+Although later Transformer-based approaches surpassed RNNs in representational scale and performance, recurrent models remain an important conceptual bridge linking classical sequential models with contemporary large-scale alignment frameworks.